MadOne/weishaupt_modbus/README.md

      weishaupt_wbb
    to
      weishaupt_modbus
-   please do not change the intents or any other parts of the file to avoid issues

 ## For users of OStrama's weishaupt_wbb integration:
  * Uninstall existing "weishaupt_wbb" installation, answer "integration and all entities of it will be deleted" with"yes"